-Changes in Solid Waste Services due to COVID-19 What Should I Do with My Yard Waste?
-Whom Can I Contact If I Have Questions about SWS Services?

 Changes in Solid Waste Services due to COVID-19

-As the City of Raleigh begins the safe and strategic road to recovery, we plan to start a limited, biweekly curbside yard waste collection service to residents on May 19.
+The City of Raleigh also started a limited, biweekly curbside yard waste collection service to residents on May 19.
 This action is in line with the state’s phased reopening plan.

-To ensure the safety, health and well-being of our residents and employees, Solid Waste Services will operate with modified three-person crews in adherence to social distancing guidelines recommended due to COVID-19.
-There will be no more than two people in the cab of the vehicle at any time.
-A third employee will travel in a separate City vehicle while transitioning to and from routes to ensure proper social distancing.
+To ensure the safety, health and well-being of our residents and employees, Solid Waste Services operates with modified three-person crews in adherence to social distancing guidelines recommended due to COVID-19.
+There are no more than two people in the cab of the vehicle at any time.
+A third employee travels in a separate City vehicle while transitioning to and from routes to ensure proper social distancing.
 You may observe a City vehicle parked in the vicinity of your neighborhood during collection services.
-In addition, our employees will be issued personal protective equipment.
+In addition, our employees are issued personal protective equipment.

-We expect the yard waste collection volume to be larger than normal.
+We expect the yard waste collection volume to be larger than normal in May and June.
 Therefore, we are unable to specify pickup dates.
 Place your yard waste at the curb by 6 a.m. starting on May 19 and leave it out until it is collected.
 Once your yard waste has been collected, your next pickup will not occur until two weeks later.

 Please follow the normal yard waste preparation guidelines, including: